maitlandmarshall/MAD.IntegrationFramework/README.md

 }
 ```

-An example of adding new savable properties:
+An example of adding new properties:
 ```cs
 public class ExampleMIFConfig : MIFConfig
 {